AdobeDocs/analytics-platform.en/help/analysis-workspace/workspace-faq/aw-limitations.md

 ## Components > Filters

-* Certain metrics and dimensions cannot be filtered, such as [!UICONTROL Occurrences], [!UICONTROL Unique Visitors], etc.
+* Certain metrics and dimensions cannot be filtered, such as [!UICONTROL Events], [!UICONTROL Persons], etc.
 * Ad hoc filters created in the [panel dropzone](/help/analysis-workspace/c-panels/panels.md) are a type of quick filter.
 They do not appear in the left rail of Workspace or the Filter component manager unless they are made public.
 For more information, see [Quick filters](/help/components/filters/quick-filters.md).

 ## Components > Calculated Metrics